bnmnetp/cImage/README.rst

 ============

-If using Thonny, go to Tools -> Manage Packages, then enter ``cs20-image``.
+If using Thonny, go to Tools -> Manage Packages, then enter ``cImage``.
 This should install both the image module, and the Pillow module (so you can use any type of image you'd like).

 If you are not using Thonny, copy image.py to your site-packages directory, or just keep it in the same folder as the Python scripts that import it.